-4.2 (d) Casual employment - Child Care Workers
+4.2 (c) Casual employment - Child Care Workers

 A casual employee shall be paid 125% of the hourly rate which a full-time employee would receive.
-Work performed on weekends or public holidays shall be paid at ordinary time plus 75%.
+Work performed on weekends shall be paid at ordinary time plus 75%.
+Work performed on public holidays will be paid at the rate of double time and a half.
 Provided that an employee engaged as a casual shall be excluded from the provisions relating to annual leave, overtime, meal allowance and sick leave.

-4.2 (e) Casual employment - general
+4.2 (d) Casual employment - general

-4.2 (e) (i) Caring responsibilities
+4.2 (d) (i) Caring responsibilities

-- (1) Subject to the evidentiary and notice requirements in 7.3 (d) (iv),7.3 (d) (v) and 7.3 (d) (vi), casual employees are entitled to not be available to attend work, or to leave work: - If they need to care for members of their immediate family or

-- household who are sick and require care and support, or who require care due to an unexpected emergency, or the birth of a child; or - Upon the death in Australia of an immediate family or household member. - (2) The employer and the employee shall agree on the period for which the employee will be entitled to not be available to attend work.
+- (1) Subject to the evidentiary and notice requirements in 7.7 (d) (iv),7.7 (d) (v) and 7.7 (d) (vi), casual employees are entitled to not be available to attend work, or to leave work: - If they need to care for members of their immediate family or household who are sick and require care and support, or who require care due to an unexpected emergency, or the birth of a child; or - Upon the death, serious illness or serious injury in Australia of an immediate family or household member. - (2) The employer and the employee shall agree on the period for which the employee will be entitled to not be available to attend work.
 In the absence of agreement, the employee is entitled to not be available to attend work for up to 48 hours (i.e. two days) per occasion.
 The casual employee is not entitled to any payment for the period of non-attendance. - (3) An employer must not fail to re-engage a casual employee because the employee accessed the entitlements provided for in this clause.
-The rights of an employer to engage or not to engage a casual employee are otherwise not affected. - 4.2 (e) (ii) A casual employee, other than an irregular casual employee as defined in clause 4.2 (e) (xii), who has been engaged by Council for a sequence of periods of employment under this Agreement during a period of six months shall thereafter have the right to elect to have their contract of employment converted to full-time employment or part-time employment if the employment is to continue beyond the conversion process.
+The rights of an employer to engage or not to engage a casual employee are otherwise not affected.